TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 export default App;
 ~~~

-Let's test if the button works as intended:
+Let's test if the button works as intended.
+In this test suite, we'll use a separate utility to query our UI elements.
+React Testing Library provides the `screen` object which has all the methods for querying.
+With `screen`, we don't have to worry about keeping `render`'s destructuring up-to-date.
+Hence, it's better to use `screen` to access queries rather than to destructure `render`.

 ~~~javascript
 // App.test.js